 Swallowed eggs pass into the intestines, where they hatch into larvae.
 The larvae go through the intestinal wall and enter the bloodstream.
 Then, they travel to different organs, such as the liver, lungs, brain, or kidneys.
 Larvae in the lungs can climb up the airways to the throat, where they are swallowed.
 The swallowed larvae return to the small intestine and grow and mature into adults.
 This happens about 2 months after the egg was swallowed.

-Adult worms live in the small intestine for 1 to 2 years.
+Adult worms can live in the small intestine for up to 1 to 2 years.
 They can be as thick as a pencil and can measure from 5 to 14 inches long.
 A person can have many worms at the same time if many eggs hatch.
 And each female worm can produce over 200,000 eggs per day.
 When they come out in the poop, they start the life cycle all over again.

 What Are the Signs & Symptoms of Ascariasis?